owaspsamm/website/content/en/internal/migration-plan.md

 - **Single repo on GitHub**: `github.com/owaspsamm/website`.
 Currently serves v1.
 Cut-over replaces its content with v2 in a single branch swap; the repo identity (stars, issues, Pages config, custom domain) is preserved.
 Local path of v1 clone: `c:/Users/Pat/Documents/work/OWASPSAMM/website`.
 - **v2 codebase**: lives only at `c:/Users/Pat/Documents/work/OWASPSAMM/website-v2` and is **not yet under git**.
 Prerequisite #0 below is `git init` + push to a branch on `owaspsamm/website`.
 - **Production domain**: `owaspsamm.org` (custom domain on GitHub Pages, served from `owaspsamm/website` `gh-pages` branch).
 - **v2 staging**: Netlify, configured to serve the pre-built `gh-pages-v2` branch (no build step — output is produced by GitHub Actions).
 Every push to `v2-preview` triggers the Actions pipeline, deploys to `gh-pages-v2`, and Netlify serves the result automatically.
-See the "v2 staging pipeline" section below and [/internal/staging-previews/](/internal/staging-previews/) for Netlify ownership guidance.
+See the "v2 staging pipeline" section below and [/internal/website-updates-process/](/internal/website-updates-process/) for staging environment details.
 - **SAMM model content**: lives in `github.com/owaspsamm/core`, pulled as a Hugo Module by both v1 and v2.
 See v2's [go.mod](../../../go.mod).
 - **Analytics / trackers on v2**: Both enabled and gated on `hugo.IsProduction`.
 Google Analytics ID `G-44N5RHDT94` is configured in [config.toml](../../../config.toml) and injected by [layouts/partials/cookie-consent.html](../../../layouts/partials/cookie-consent.html) (consent-gated, default-denied).
 Scarf pixel (`x-pxid=6e76dfd3-e2e4-4864-a63b-0b361639db63`) fires on the four model-page layouts via [layouts/partials/scarf.html](../../../layouts/partials/scarf.html), gated inside the partial so Netlify previews don't pollute production metrics.
 - **Hugo version**: v1 pipeline pins `0.157.0`. v2 should match at migration time.
-See [/internal/actions-upgrade/](/internal/actions-upgrade/) for the workflow we're inheriting.
+See [/internal/archive/actions-upgrade/](/internal/archive/actions-upgrade/) for the workflow we're inheriting.

 ## Invocation